-The college calendar at the front of this publication indicates the dates for new student registration check-in.
+The college calendar at the front of this publication indicates the dates for registration.
 All students must complete the required processes on the scheduled days to avoid any additional fees.
 The Office of Admissions provides each new student with information about registration after notification of acceptance.